-- foods sold in loose form e.g. foods sold in restaurants, delis, cafés, canteens, takeaways, retail outlets etc.
+- foods sold in loose form e.g. foods sold in restaurants, delis, cafés, canteens, takeaways, butcher shops, retail outlets etc.

 - foods packed on the premises at the request of the consumer e.g. a sandwich made and packed into a plastic triangle for the customer

 - foods packed on the premises for direct sale to the consumer or mass caterer e.g. lasagne made in a café kitchen and sold packaged from a fridge in the café

 - be provided in written form in English or in Irish and English

 - be easily located and accessible before the sale or supply of the food - customers must have the information before buying and must not have to ask for the information

 - relate directly to a food or beverage so there is no confusion about which food it relates to.
 It is not acceptable to say ‘Our food contains…’.
 You must identify the exact food e.g. ‘spaghetti bolognaise - contains milk, celery, wheat’

 - be in a legible handwritten or printed format

 See our booklet Allergen Information for Non-prepacked Food for advice, options and examples

 Use of ‘May contain …’ statement